Sufficient conditions for a digraph to contain: a pre-Hamiltonian cycle and cycles of lengths 3 and 4: Preliminaries and additional notation

 \textbf{Acknowledgements}

-I am grateful to Professor Gregory Gutin.
-He motivated me to present the complete proofs of my earlier unpublished works.
+I would like to thank the anonymous reviewers for their valuable comments and suggestions.
+I am grateful to Professor Gregory Gutin, who motivated me to present the complete proofs of my earlier unpublished work.
 Also thanks to Dr. Parandzem Hakobyan for formatting the manuscript of this paper.